apache/airflow/docs/helm-chart/production-guide.rst

 .. _production-guide:pgbouncer:

 .. warning::
   If you use `CeleryExecutor`, keep in mind that `resultBackendSecretName` expects a url that starts with `db+postgresql://`, while `metadataSecretName` expects `postgresql://` and wont work with `db+postgresql://`.
-You'll need to create separate secrets with the correct schema.
+You'll need to create separate secrets with the correct scheme.

 PgBouncer
 ---------